wzw999/MDFSleepNet/README.md

 code for "Sleep Stage Specificity to Window Length Variations:
-An Efficient Fusion Strategy for Enhanced Scoring"
+An Decision Fusion Strategy for Enhanced Scoring"